-Dr. Bethune’s Children tells the stories of the offspring of two ordinary families marked by cataclysms both natural and man-made -- from the Cultural Revolution to the Tiananmen Square massacre, against a backdrop of the international developments that have rocked everyday life from the Cold War to the emergence of the super power that China is today.
-Though banned in China, Dr. Bethune’s Children is also hailed as a masterpiece.
+Dr. Bethune’s Children tells the stories of the offspring of two ordinary families marked by cataclysms both natural and man-made.
+From the Cultural Revolution to the Tiananmen Square massacre, the novel unfolds against a backdrop of the international developments that have rocked everyday life from the Cold War to the emergence of the super power that China is today.
+Banned in China, Dr. Bethune’s Children is hailed as a masterpiece.
 In focusing on the distress and repression that have marked a whole generation, Xue Yiwei unveils the human heart.

 If you have already purchased this book, you can enter your KEY in the box below to re-download your book.

 Please ensure that it's the same email in your PayPal or credit card account.